 Test ServiceNow with intelligent automation

-It's an advantage to have an easily customizable platform taking care of business-critical processes from IT to HR.
+It's an advantage to have an easily customizable platform that takes care of business-critical processes from IT to HR.
 But ServiceNow users need to be aware of the pitfalls listed above.

 To drive the most value with your ServiceNow platform, we recommend the following:

 - Follow the best practices for ServiceNow development.
-This won’t solve all problems, but it will help maintaining an overview of the application.
+This won’t solve all problems, but it will help you maintain an overview of the application.
 It ensures that customizations follow the same patterns.